[HISTORY: Adopted by the Township Board of the Charter Township of Oakland as indicated in article histories. Amendments noted where applicable.]

 - The singular number shall include the plural, and the plural number shall include the singular.

 - OATH, AFFIRMATION, SWORN, AFFIRMED

-- The term "oath" shall include an affirmation in all cases where an affirmation may be substituted for an oath.
+- Includes an affirmation in all cases where an affirmation may be substituted for an oath.
 In similar cases, the term "sworn" shall include the term "affirmed."

 - References to officers, departments, boards, commissions or employees shall be to Township officers, Township departments, Township boards, Township commissions and Township employees.

 - The term "owner," as applied to property, shall include any part owner, joint owner, tenant in common, tenant in partnership, joint tenant or tenant by the entirety of the whole or part of such property.
 With respect to special assessments, however, the owner shall be considered to be the person whose name appears on the assessment roll for the purpose of giving notice and billing.

 - Any individual, partnership, corporation, association, club, joint venture, estate, trust, limited liability company, governmental unit and any other group or combination acting as a unit, and the individuals constituting such group or unit.

 - PERSONAL PROPERTY